dschmenk/PLASMA/README.md

 # Tutorial

+I've created a YouTube playlist of PLASMA tutorial videos.
+Best viewed when you follow along on a live Apple II or emulator.
+They are brief segments to highlight one feature of PLASMA at a time: [Modern Retrogramming with PLASMA](https://www.youtube.com/playlist?list=PLlPKgUMQbJ79VJvZRfv1CJQf4SP2Gw3yU)

 During KansasFest 2015, I gave a PLASMA introduction using the Apple II PLASMA sandbox IDE.
 You can play along using your favorite Apple II emulator, or one that runs directly in your browser: [Apple II Emulator in Javascript](https://www.scullinsteel.com/apple/e).
 Download [SANDBOX.PO](https://github.com/dschmenk/PLASMA/blob/master/SANDBOX.PO?raw=true) and load it into Drive 1 of the emulator.
 Start the [KansasFest PLASMA Code-along video](https://www.youtube.com/watch?v=RrR79WVHwJo?t=11m24s) and follow along.

 To use this tutorial, make sure you have a working PLASMA installation as described in the previous section.